Teddy Roosevelt and the Coal Strike of 1902: A Test of Presidential Power

 Q: What were the main provisions of the Anthracite Coal Strike Commission's settlement?

 A: The commission awarded the miners a 10% wage increase and reduced their working hours from ten to nine per day.
-However, it did not grant the UMWA formal recognition as the bargaining representative for the miners.
+That said, it did not grant the UMWA formal recognition as the bargaining representative for the miners.

 Q: What was the lasting impact of the Coal Strike of 1902?